 All manuscripts should be submitted via ScholarOne Manuscripts.

-The Notice to Authors is also printed in the first issue of each year and provided as a PDF file which may be viewed with Adobe Acrobat Reader.
-This software is free and can be installed from Adobe´s website.
+The Author Instructions are also printed in the first issue of each year and provided as a PDF file.
 The web version of the Notice to Authors may be updated from time to time through the year, as new procedures are introduced, and should be regarded as the definitive version.

 - Submission procedures

 - Open access

 - Editorial structure